-Contract balances (Rs. in crore)

-Particulars As at 31st March, 2022 As at 31st March, 2021
+Particulars As at 31st March, 2023 As at 31st March, 2022

-Trade Receivables (Note 8.1) 0,52 0.46
+Trade Receivables (Note 8.1) 0.55 0.52

-Contract Assets · · · · · · · ·
+Contract Assets -

 Contract Liabilities

 (i) Trade receivables are non-interest bearing and the customer profile includes National Highway Authority of India (NHAI) and Toll Collection Agency.
-The Company's average project execution cycle is around 24 to 36 months, General payment terms include payments for utility shifting teimbursements and change in scope of work mutually agreed upon if any, with a credit period ranging from 60 to 180 days or when the work is certified Payments also includes Toll receipts for use of Toll Collected by the Toll Collection Agency for the Company.
-Project executed by the Company is under BOT (built operate transfer) model and the payments are on account of Toll Collection and additional works by NHAI, if any.
-During the year an amount of Rs 0.12 Cores has been provided for as provision for doubtful debt, which relates to the rental of M/S Synergy Corp. on account of rent during the lockdown period,
+The Company's average project execution cycle is around 24 to 36 months.
+General payment terms include payments for utility shifting reimburscments and change in scope of work mutually agreed upon if any, with a credit period ranging from 60 to 180 days or when the work is certified.
+Payments also includes Toll receipts for use of Toll collected by the Toll Collection Agency for the Company.
+Project executed by the Company is under BOT ( built operate transfer) model and the payments are on account of Toll Collection and additional works by NHA1, if any.

 (ii) Contract Assets are recognised over the period in which services are performed to represent the Company's right to consideration in exchange for goods or services transferred to the customer.
 It includes balances due from customers under construction contracts that arise when the Company receives payments from customers as per terms of the contracts however the revenue is recognised over the period under input method.
-Any amount previously recognised as a contract asset is reclassified to trade receivables on satisfaction of the condition attached i.e. future service which is necessary to achieve the billing milestone,
+Any amount previously recognised as a contract asset is reclassified in trade receivables on satisfaction of the condition attached i.e. future service which is necessary to achieve the hilling milestone.

-Movement in contract balances during the year (Rs. in crore)

-Particulars As at 31st March, 2022 As at 31st March, 2021

-Contract asset at the Beginning of the year

-Contract asset at the end of the year (e) 14
+Movement in contract balances during the year (Rs. in crore Particulars As at 31st March, 2023 As at 31st March, 2022 Contract asset at the Beginning of the year ~ (. i= Contract asset at the end of the year 1 Net increase/decrease

-Net increase/decrease

-(iii) IDontract liabilities relating to construction contracts are balances due to customers, these arise when a particular milestone payment exceeds the revenue recognised to date under the input method and advance received in long term construction contracts are balances due to customers, these arise when a particular milestone payment exceeds the revenue recognised to date under the advance received in long term construction contracts.
-The amount of Advance received gets adjusted over the construction period as and when invoicing is made to the customer []
+(iii) Contract liabilities relating to construction contracts are balances due to customets, these arise when a particular milestone payment exceeds the revenue recognised to date under the input method and advance received in long term construction contracts.
+The amount of Advance received gets adjusted over the construction period as and when invoicing is made to the customer.

-Particulars As at 31st March, 2022 As at 31st March, 2021 Contract liabilities at the beginning of the year Contract liabilities at the end of the year Net increase/decrease

-Particulars As at 31st March, 2022 As at 31st March, 2021 Amount included in contract liabilities at the beginning of the ye 14 Performance obligation satisfied in previous years 84 8
+(Rs. in crore) Particulars As at 31st March, 2023 As at 31st March, 2022 Contract liabilities at the beginning of the year · · · · · Contract liabilities at the end of the year Net increase/decrease Set out below is the amount of revenue recognised from: (Rs. in crore) Particulars As at 31st March, 2023 As at 31st March, 2022 Amount included in contract liabilities at the beginning of the year ~ 1 · · · · · · · · · · · · · · · · · · · Performance obligation satisfied in previous years 1.
+1 ······